miyanokomiya/no-mans-folly-doc/src/shape-line-attachment.md

 # Line attachment

 ## Turn on / off
-Line attachment functionality be turned on / off in the setting panel.
+Line attachment functionality can be turned on / off in the setting panel.

 ![](/assets/setting-panel.png)